gemvein/paid_up/README.md

 #### Setting Type: Table Rows

-In the `table_rows` case, the table and its model must exist. the table should have a `:user_id` column, and from there the appropriate `has_many` and `belongs_to` relationships will be created for you.
+In the `table_rows` case, the table and its model must exist. the table should have a `:user_id` column, then you need to add `paid_for` to the model, and from there the appropriate `has_many` and `belongs_to` relationships will be created for you.

 #### Setting Type: Rolify Rows

 In the `rolify_rows` case, the table and its model must also exist.
-Once that is done and the corresponding `PaidUp::Feature` is created, the resource model will run the `resourcify` method, and the User method will have had the `rolify` method added to it during install, so no further setup is required.
+Once that is done and the corresponding `PaidUp::Feature` is created, add `paid_for` to the model.
+This means the resource model will run the `resourcify` method, and the User method will have had the `rolify` method added to it during install, so no further setup is required.

 ## Enabling Javascript